DanielaFMV/DanielaFMV/README.md

 ## A Career Changer | Fullstack Python Developer | 🇨🇱 🇬🇧 🇧🇷

 Welcome to my GitHub!
-I'm a passionate developer on a journey to learn and master fullstack development.
+I'm a passionate student on a journey to learn and master fullstack development.
 I'm focused on building meaningful projects and continuously expanding my skills.

 ---